jryanconklin/eberron-fansite/README.md

 * As an Authenticated User, I want to post to the Eberron forums to participate in a rich and vibrant fan community.

+## Current Bugs

+* The User Login and Account Information Does Not Show on Home Page.

 ## Authors
 J. Ryan Conklin